nogibjj/song4/README.md

 Individual Project 4 (Data Engineering Systems)

 # Objective
 This project is to create a microservice that performs a task of sending an email by using FastAPI through Mailgun platform.
-It is intended to pursue CI/CD(Continuous Integration/Continuous Delivery) based on Github Actions.
+It is intended to pursue CI/CD(Continuous Integration/Continuous Delivery) based on Github Actions and using container in the cloud settings (AWS).

 # Contents
 <img width="269" alt="image" src="https://user-images.githubusercontent.com/112578065/203455409-b2466420-a883-4bb4-a7fb-1379b7e5240f.png">